dosipod/SrWiki/Squelch-and-Gain.md

 ## Voltage Fluctuation
-I've found that bright LED's can sometimes affect the microphone levels, and I suspect this is from voltage fluctuation of the power supply, possibly USB power.
-In order to minimize that, I had to reduce the maximum current draw on that setup.
+I've found that bright LED's can sometimes affect the microphone levels, especially with analog microphones.
+This can be as a result of using the WiFi, especially in AP mode, the noise it creates, and its draw on the power supply.
+Digital microphones such as the INMP441, the ICS-43434 or a line-in provide the best results.

 ## Tables of Approximate Values